 - example.com is a custom domain

-To prevent SSL-related browser warnings, and to ensure Search Engines and your Visitors see the correct site URL, add the following base href tags in your MODX website HTML <head> section above any other things that have relative URLs (e.g., CSS or local JS):
+To ensure Search Engines and your Visitors see the correct site URL or the site doesn't throw errors, add the following base href tag in your MODX website HTML <head> section above any other things that have relative URLs (e.g., CSS or local JS):